 The S.J.D.
 Program is intended for individuals who have demonstrated evidence of superior scholarly potential and who are engaged in, or plan to pursue, careers in academia, government service, or the judiciary.
 In rendering admissions decisions, strong preference is given to the Law School's own LL.M. graduates, although applications from external candidates are welcome.
 Candidates accepted into the S.J.D.
 Program must have the ability to conduct sustained and original academic or professional research at a high intellectual level, culminating in the submission of a doctoral dissertation.
+Academic Regulations for the S.J.D.
+Program (pdf) can be accessed in the Student Portal.

 There are two options for admission: (i) direct admission as an S.J.D. candidate; or (ii) admission as part of the combined LL.M./S.J.D. program.